-Most of the prison buildings on the reserve are now gone, with the exception of ‘No.2 Division’, which opened in 1903.
-The surrounding prison reserve is owned by the Queensland Government and will eventually be home to a range of residential, retail and government facilities.
-Some of these buildings have already been constructed.
+Most of the prison buildings on the reserve are now gone, with the exception of ‘No.2 Division’, which opened in 1903 and closed in 1989.
+This consists of three cellblocks and various admin and other buildings.
+The prison reserve and surrounding land is owned by the Queensland Government and will eventually be home to a range of residential, retail and government facilities.

 The former prison was successfully run as a heritage venue by not-for-profit groups such as the Boggo Road Gaol Historical Society (Inc.) from the mid-1990s to 2005.
 They initiated guided tours, museum exhibitions, events such as team-building and weddings, and also music and drama performances at the site before it closed during construction of the nearby Ecoscience Precinct.

 What went wrong at Boggo Road?